lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 Every cell type will have its own parametric coordinate system.
 Later in this chapter we will describe the parametric coordinate systems in detail.
 But first we will examine another coordinate system, the structured coordinate system.

-## 8.2 Interpolation Functions

-Every cell type will have its own parametric coordinate system.
-Later in this chapter we will describe the parametric coordinate systems in detail.
-But first we will examine another coordinate system, the structured coordinate system.

 **Structured Coordinate System**